MattParr/python-atws/README.md

 print query.get_query_xml()

 at = atws.connect(username='<username>', password='<password>')
+# at.query returns a generator which will return tickets
-# tickets is now populated with all the results possible from the above
+# in batches of 200 until all the results possible from the above
-# query - so it could be 2150 tickets (or more), which would have been 5 API calls.
+# query have been retrieved - so it could be 2150 tickets (or more),
+# which would have been 5 API calls.
 tickets = at.query(query)

 tickets_to_update = []